 Modern sport horses may eat like kings by human standards, but the pristine state of their fare limits their ability to intuitively balance their diet and naturally self medicate when necessary.
 The herbs in Sporthorse Apothecary’s Gut Tonic represent over 45 different species of plants, each with its own potent natural compounds that work to balance and condition the equine digestive tract.
 This completely natural mixture goes beyond symptom relief, restoring true health and vitality to the entire GI Tract.

-Hundreds of other sport horses are optimizing GI health naturally with SPA's No.14 Gut Tonic, is yours?
+Hundreds of other sport horse owners are optimizing GI health naturally with SPA's No.14 Gut Tonic, are you?